-Every year, March Madness gives basketball lovers a chance to create a personalized bracket with their favorite NCAA teams and watch their results unfold.
-For men that are considering a vasectomy, this presents a perfect time for a medically excused stay at home to binge watch all the action.
+March Madness gives basketball lovers a chance to create a personalized bracket with their favorite NCAA teams and watch their results unfold.
+In recent years, healthcare companies across the country have noticed a surprising related trend: a bump in the number of vasectomies scheduled around March Madness.
+After all, it’s the perfect time to rest and binge watch all the action.

 Q: What is a vasectomy?

 A: A vasectomy is a way to permanently sterilize a man.
-It is done by cutting and sealing the tubes that carry sperm into the seminal stream preventing fertilization.
+It is done by cutting and sealing the tubes (vas deferens) that carry sperm from your testicles to your urethra.
+This prevents fertilization by blocking sperm from mixing with seminal fluid before it’s ejaculated.

 How long does the procedure take?

 The outpatient procedure can last anywhere from 20 – 30 minutes and can be done under local anesthesia.
-Men are able to drive themselves home after, however there may be discomfort.
+Men are able to drive themselves home after; however, it may be a little uncomfortable.

 How long is recovery?